Work samples

 Between Monument and Montford

-This is the scene when Robin speaks of her wonder excitement when the Arabbers would arrive in her neighborhood with their beautiful horse drawn carts; the colors, sounds, and the fruit.
+From Between Monument and Montford crankie.
+This is the scene when Robin speaks of her wonder excitement when the Arabbers would arrive in her neighborhood with their beautiful horse drawn carts.
+This hand cut papercut scene depicts a horse drawn cart, typical of the Baltimore Arabbers.
+These harnesses and wooden wheels are usually made by the amish artisans of Pennsylvania, with whom the Arabbers have a long-time working relationship.

 • Between Monument and Montford